usahello/usahello-docs/docs/analytics/classroom.md

 - Licenses obtained through TechSoup Request ID #2681660

-Open [LearnDash_Data_Transformer.tfl](https://github.com/usahello/Tableau/blob/cc560980a8fcb3f4ce2c58648a4d77b75e37e237/LearnDash_Data_Transformer.tfl) using Tableua Prep builder
+Open [LearnDash_Data_Transformer.tfl](https://github.com/usahello/Tableau/blob/cc560980a8fcb3f4ce2c58648a4d77b75e37e237/LearnDash_Data_Transformer.tfl) using Tableau Prep builder

 - In the Connections list on the top left of the screen, scroll down to the previous month's file
 - Click the arrow and select Edit